ticketmaster-api/ticketmaster-api.github.io/products-and-docs/tutorials/widgets/Event_Discovery_Widget.md

 ## Introduction

-The Event Discovery widget allow partners to provide enhanced discovery experience for consumers within copy/paste distance.
+The Event Discovery widget allows partners to provide enhanced discovery experience for consumers within copy/paste distance.
 You can use the widget configurator to customize the layout of the widget, and grab a small code snippet to insert into your website.

 Event Discovery widget is based on [Discovery API](/products-and-docs/apis/discovery/).